cacology/characters/complete/text.md

 ---

-For as ſtrong Bodies may freely venture to do,/ and ſuffer that, without any Hurt to them-/ ſelves, which would deſtroy thoſe that are/
+For as ſtrong Bodies may freely venture to do,\
+and ſuffer that, without any Hurt to them-\
+ſelves, which would deſtroy thoſe that are\
-feeble: So a Saint, that is ſtrong in Grace,/ may boldly engage himſelf in thoſe great Sins/ and Iniquities, that would eaſily damn a weak/ Brother, and yet come off never the worſe./
+feeble: So a Saint, that is ſtrong in Grace,\
+may boldly engage himſelf in thoſe great Sins\
+and Iniquities, that would eaſily damn a weak\
+Brother, and yet come off never the worſe.\
-He believes Deeds of Darkneſs to be only thoſe/
+He believes Deeds of Darkneſs to be only thoſe\
-Sins that are committed in private, not thoſe/ that are acted openly and owned.
-He is but/ an *Hypocrite* turned the wrong Side outward ;/ for, as the one wears his Vices within, and/ the other without, ſo when they are counter-/ changed the *Ranter* becomes an *Hypocrite,* and/ the *Hypocrite* an able *Ranter.* His Church is/ the *Devil's* Chappel ; for it agrees exactly both/ in Doctorine and Diſicipline with the beſt reform-/ ed Baudy-Houſes.
-He is a Monſter produced/ by the Madneſs of this latter Age ; but if it/ had been his Fate to have been whelped in old/
+Sins that are committed in private, not thoſe\
+that are acted openly and owned.
+He is but\
+an *Hypocrite* turned the wrong Side outward ;\
+for, as the one wears his Vices within, and\
+the other without, ſo when they are counter-\
+changed the *Ranter* becomes an *Hypocrite,* and\
+the *Hypocrite* an able *Ranter.* His Church is\
+the *Devil's* Chappel ; for it agrees exactly both\
+in Doctorine and Diſicipline with the beſt reform-\
+ed Baudy-Houſes.
+He is a Monſter produced\
+by the Madneſs of this latter Age ; but if it\
+had been his Fate to have been whelped in old\
-*Rome* he had paſt for a Prodigy, and been re-/ ceived among raining of Stones and the ſpeak-/ ing of Bulls, and would have put a ſtop to all/ public Affairs, until he had been expiated./
+*Rome* he had paſt for a Prodigy, and been re-\
+ceived among raining of Stones and the ſpeak-\
+ing of Bulls, and would have put a ſtop to all\
+public Affairs, until he had been expiated.\
-*Nero* cloathed *Chriſtians* in the Skins of wild/ Beaſts ; but he wraps wild Beaſts in the Skins/ of *Chriſtians*./
+*Nero* cloathed *Chriſtians* in the Skins of wild\
+Beaſts ; but he wraps wild Beaſts in the Skins\
+of *Chriſtians*.\

 ---

-/
-/
-[*two rules*]/
+[*two rules*]

-/
-#A/
-#CORRUPT JUDGE/
-/
-/
-P^2^<span style="font-variant:small-caps;">asses</span> Judgement as a Gameſter does/ falſe Dice.
-The firſt Thing he takes is/ his Oath and his Comiſſion, and afterwards/ the ſtrongeſt Side and Bribes.
-He gives Judg-/ ment, as the Council at the Bar are ſaid to give/ Advice, when they are paid for it.
-He wraps/ himſelf warm in Furs, that the cold Air may/ not ſtrike his Conſcience inward.
-He is never/ an upright Judge, but when he is weary of/ ſitting, and ſtands for his Eaſe.
-Al the Uſe/ he make of his Oath is to oppoſe it againſt/ his Prince, for whoſe Service he firſt took it,/ and to bind him with that, which he firſt pre-/ tended to bind himſelf with; as if the King by/ imparting a little of his Power to him gave/ hi to Title to all the reſt, like thoſe who hold-/ ing a little Land in *Capite* render all the reſt/
+#A\
+CORRUPT JUDGE

+P^2^<span style="font-variant:small-caps;">asses</span> Judgement as a Gameſter does\
+falſe Dice.
+The firſt Thing he takes is\
+his Oath and his Comiſſion, and afterwards\
+the ſtrongeſt Side and Bribes.
+He gives Judg-\
+ment, as the Council at the Bar are ſaid to give\
+Advice, when they are paid for it.
+He wraps\
+himſelf warm in Furs, that the cold Air may\
+not ſtrike his Conſcience inward.
+He is never\
+an upright Judge, but when he is weary of\
+ſitting, and ſtands for his Eaſe.
+Al the Uſe\
+he make of his Oath is to oppoſe it againſt\
+his Prince, for whoſe Service he firſt took it,\
+and to bind him with that, which he firſt pre-\
+tended to bind himſelf with; as if the King by\
+imparting a little of his Power to him gave\
+hi to Title to all the reſt, like thoſe who hold-\
+ing a little Land in *Capite* render all the reſt\

 ---

 liable to the ſame Tenure.
-As for that which/ concerns the People, he takes his Liberty to do/ what he pleaſes ; this he maintains with Cant-/ ing, of which himſelf being the only Judge,/ he can give it what arbitrary Interpretation he/ pleaſes ; yet is a great Enemy to arbitrary/
-Power, becauſe he would have no Body uſe it/ but himſelf.
-If he have Hope of Preferment/ he makes all the Law run on the King's Side ;/ if not, it always takes part againſt him ; for as/ he was bred to make any Thing right or wrong/ between Man and Man, ſo he can do between/ the King and his Subjects.
-He calls himſelf/ *Capitalis, &c.* which Word he never uſes but/ to Crimes of the higeſt Nature.
-He uſurps/ unſufferable Tyranny over Words ; for when/ he has enſlaved and debaſed them from their/ original Senſe, he makes them ſerves againſt/ themselves to ſupport him, and their own/
+As for that which\
+concerns the People, he takes his Liberty to do\
+what he pleaſes ; this he maintains with Cant-\
+ing, of which himſelf being the only Judge,\
+he can give it what arbitrary Interpretation he\
+pleaſes ; yet is a great Enemy to arbitrary\
+Power, becauſe he would have no Body uſe it\
+but himſelf.
+If he have Hope of Preferment\
+he makes all the Law run on the King's Side ;\
+if not, it always takes part againſt him ; for as\
+he was bred to make any Thing right or wrong\
+between Man and Man, ſo he can do between\
+the King and his Subjects.
+He calls himſelf\
+*Capitalis, &c.* which Word he never uſes but\
+to Crimes of the higeſt Nature.
+He uſurps\
+unſufferable Tyranny over Words ; for when\
+he has enſlaved and debaſed them from their\
+original Senſe, he makes them ſerves againſt\
+themselves to ſupport him, and their own\
 Abuſe.
-He is as ſtiff to Delinquents, and/ makes as harſh a Noiſe as a new Cart-wheel,/ until he is greaſed, and then he turns about as/ eaſily.
-He called all necceſſary and unavoidable/ Proceedings of State, without the punctual/
+He is as ſtiff to Delinquents, and\
+makes as harſh a Noiſe as a new Cart-wheel,\
+until he is greaſed, and then he turns about as\
+eaſily.
+He called all necceſſary and unavoidable\
+Proceedings of State, without the punctual\
-Formality of Law, arbitrary and illegal, but/ never conſiders, that his own Interpretation/
+Formality of Law, arbitrary and illegal, but\
+never conſiders, that his own Interpretation\

 ---

-of Law are more arbitrary, and, when he/ pleaſes, illegal.
-He cannot be denied to be a/ very impartial Judge ; for right or wrong/ are all one to him.
-He takes Bribes, as pious/
+of Law are more arbitrary, and, when he\
+pleaſes, illegal.
+He cannot be denied to be a\
+very impartial Judge ; for right or wrong\
+are all one to him.
+He takes Bribes, as pious\
-Men give Alms, with ſo much Caution, that/ his right Hand never knows what his left re-/ ceives./
+Men give Alms, with ſo much Caution, that\
+his right Hand never knows what his left re-\
+ceives./

 ---

-[*two rules*]/
+[*two rules*]

-/
-#AN/
-#AMORIST/
-/
+#AN\
+AMORIST

-I^2^s an Artificer, or Maker of Love, a ſworn/
+I^2^s an Artificer, or Maker of Love, a ſworn\
-Servant to all Ladies, like an Officer in a/ Corporation.
-Though no one in particular/ will own any Title to him, yet he never fails,/ upon all Occaſions, to offer his Services, and/ they as ſeldom to turnn it back again untouched./
+Servant to all Ladies, like an Officer in a\
+Corporation.
+Though no one in particular\
+will own any Title to him, yet he never fails,\
-He commits nothing with them, but himſelf to/ their good Graces ; and they recommend him/ back again to his own, where he finds ſo kind/ a Reception, that he wonders how he does/ fail of it every where elſe.
-His Paſſion is as/ eaſily ſet on Fire as a Fart, and as ſoon out/ again.
-He is charged an primed with Love-/
+upon all Occaſions, to offer his Services, and\
+they as ſeldom to turnn it back again untouched.\
+He commits nothing with them, but himſelf to\
+their good Graces ; and they recommend him\
+back again to his own, where he finds ſo kind\
+a Reception, that he wonders how he does\
+fail of it every where elſe.
+His Paſſion is as\
+eaſily ſet on Fire as a Fart, and as ſoon out\
+again.
+He is charged an primed with Love-\
-Powder like a Gun, and the leaſt Sparkle of an/
+Powder like a Gun, and the leaſt Sparkle of an\
-Eye gives Fire to him, and off he goes, but/ ſeldom, or never, hits the Mark.
-He has com-/ mon Places and Precedents of Repartees and/
+Eye gives Fire to him, and off he goes, but\
+ſeldom, or never, hits the Mark.
+He has com-\
+mon Places and Precedents of Repartees and\
-Letters for all Occaſions ; and falls as readily/ into his Method of making love, as a Parſon/
+Letters for all Occaſions ; and falls as readily\
+into his Method of making love, as a Parſon\

 ---